 Impact

 Metrics::Any::Adapter::DogStatsd versions prior to 0.04 for Perl fail to protect against metric injections, allowing an attacker to embed newline and control characters into metric streams or tags.
 This flaw enables the injection of arbitrary metrics or tag manipulation that can corrupt metric collection, lead to inaccurate monitoring data, or overload the monitoring system, effectively causing a denial of service on the metrics backend.
-The vulnerability is categorized as CWE-93, which involves improper neutralization of special elements used in a command or data input.
+The vulnerability is categorized as CWE-93, which involves improper neutralization of special elements used in data input, and also as CWE-150, indicating an access control weakness in the handling of metric data.

 Affected Systems